sabrinavzb/Cyclistic_Case_Study/README.md

 ### **PREPARE**

 Data was downloaded from the Divvy Bikes website: https://www.divvybikes.com/system-data The data was presented in a monthly format and was considered reliable as it was compiled and published by the organization itself.
+A full description of the process

 ### **PROCESS**

 To process, clean and analyze the data, the R programming language was selected.
 The necessary packages were loaded in R Studio and the data was imported using the read_csv function.
+In the data set, some columns were eliminated and new ones were introduced.
+Additionally, inaccuracies such as ride lengths less than or equal to zero were removed to ensure the validity and reliability of the information.
+A detailed explanation of the process can be located in the CaseStudy.r document.

 ### **ANALYZE**

 R Studio was utilized for data analysis, where multiple functions were applied to perform a comprehensive analysis of the data set.
-The use of different functions allowed for a thorough examination of the data and helped in uncovering insights and trends in the data.
+By utilizing various functions, insights were gained into the usage patterns between members and casual riders.
+For instance, the average ride time was found to be longer for casual riders compared to members, yet members were observed to use the bikes more frequently.
+Additionally, the usage per weekday was also analyzed, revealing that members tended to use bikes more during weekdays, while casual riders were more likely to use them during weekends.
+Mean, median, maximum, and minimum values were also calculated.
 The results of the analysis were then used to make informed decisions and draw meaningful conclusions.
+For a more in-depth understanding, please refer to the CaseStudy.r document.

 ### **SHARE**